 The Sorenson Hold is one of my tests to determine if someone has good low back endurance.
 For most of the athletes that I work with I like to see them be able to hold this for 2-minutes.
 If they can’t, simply performing submaximal endurance holds is a great way to begin strengthening.
 This will be more challenging than the Chinese Plank discussed above and can easily be progressed to more advanced GHD variations such as the ones discussed in this article and below.

 One of the easiest ways to progress the GHD Sorenson Hold is to add a row to the movement.
 You won’t need to go heavy here to make this and incredibly difficult lumbar muscle strength exercise.

 The Reverse Hyper machine is a popular posterior chain strengthener.
 But most gyms don’t have one.
-We can still get tons of low back isolated strength and build spinal erector muscle mass by performing the same movement off the Glute Ham Developer.
+We can still get tons of low back isolated strength and build spinal erector muscle mass by performing the same movement with some of the below RH variations.
 Add bands around your legs, ankle weights, etc to increase the challenge as needed.

 Barbell bent-over rows are highly underrated as a low back strengthening exercise.
 But it puts a lot of load on the lower back muscles.
 When I’m performing with the goal of strengthening the low back, I tend to use a little body momentum to get the weight moving up rather than staying super strict.